 (d) A local government that holds an NPDES permit issued pursuant to G.S.
 143-214.7 may adopt a regulation, applicable within its planning and development regulation jurisdiction, to establish the stormwater control program necessary for the local government to comply with the permit.
-A local government may adopt a regulation that bans illicit discharges within its planning and development regulation jurisdiction.
-A local government may adopt a regulation, applicable within its planning and development regulation jurisdiction, that requires (i) deed requires deed restrictions and protective covenants to ensure that each project, including the stormwater management system, will be maintained so as to protect water quality and control water quantity and (ii) financial arrangements to ensure that adequate funds are available for the maintenance and replacement costs of the project quantity.
+A local government may adopt a regulation that bans illicit discharges within its planning and development regulation, applicable within its planning and development regulation jurisdiction, that requires (i) deed requires deed restrictions and protective covenants to ensure that each project, including the stormwater management system, will be maintained so as to protect water quality and control water quantity and (ii) financial arrangements to ensure that adequate funds are available for the maintenance and replacement costs of the project quantity.